splunk-terraform/terraform-provider-signalfx/website/docs/r/gcp_integration.html.markdown

 ## Argument Reference

+* `enabled` - (Required) Whether the integration is enabled.
 * `name` - (Required) Name of the integration.
-* `enabled` - (Required) Whether the integration is enabled.
+* `named_token` - (Optional) Name of the org token to be used for data ingestion.
+If not specified then default access token is used.
 * `poll_rate` - (Optional) GCP integration poll rate (in seconds).
 Value between `60` and `600`.
 Default: `300`.
+* `project_service_keys` - (Required) GCP projects to add.
 * `services` - (Optional) GCP service metrics to import.
 Can be an empty list, or not included, to import 'All services'.
 See the documentation for [Creating Integrations](https://dev.splunk.com/observability/reference/api/integrations/latest#endpoint-create-integration) for valid values.
-* `project_service_keys` - (Required) GCP projects to add.
 * `whitelist` - (Optional) [Compute Metadata Whitelist](https://docs.splunk.com/Observability/infrastructure/navigators/gcp.html#compute-engine-instance).

 ## Attributes Reference

-In a addition to all arguments above, the following attributes are exported:
+In an addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the integration.